its-lab/MoniTutor/README.md

 python client.py -a 10.0.0.1 -p 8080 -u ./username.txt -n testclient
 ```

-Two further things must be configured properly in order for the clientscript to work.
+Two further things must be configured properly in order for the client script to work.

- A "username-file" must be available that holds the MoniTutot-username of the
+ A "username-file" must be available that holds the MoniTutor-username of the
    student.
    ```
    echo "testuser" >> username.txt
    ```

-The hostname of the system (/etc/hostname) has to the saame hostname as
+The hostname of the system (/etc/hostname) has to be the same hostname as
-defined in the corosponding monitutor system.
+defined in the corresponding monitutor system.
 Note that the hostname of a
 system can be "faked" by using the "-n" parameter of the client script.

 The MoniTutor server uses the hostname and the username to identify